 We expect to continue to incur losses and to generate negative cash flows.
-We have no firm sources of additional financing other than our collaboration agreement with BMS.
+We have no firm sources of additional funding.
 Until such time, if ever, as we can generate substantial cash flows from successfully commercializing our product candidates, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and marketing, distribution and licensing arrangements.